crosbya1/multi-level-occupancy/README.md

 which model type was being estimated.
 Similar to Gerber et al.
-([2015](#ref-gerber2015)) and Stevens and Conway ([2019](#ref-Stevens2019)), we searched over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
+([2015](#ref-gerber2015)) and Stevens and Conway ([2019](#ref-Stevens2019)), we searched over 50 potential values of prior precision for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
 We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, [Watanabe, 2010](#ref-watanabe2010)).

 For this demonstration, we will limit the lasso implementation to 10 values of the prior variance, as the models are run separately for each